TerenceNg03/RMMC/standard.md

 ## 6. Mutability

 Mutability is **a trait of variable** and is **not** in **type system**.
 All non-const (const is not implemented for now) variables are guaranteed to have a real memory location.
-It is possible (and defined behavior) to change a immutable variable's value by using a pointer.
+It is an undifined behavior to change a immutable variable's value by using a pointer.
 However, this is not recommended.
 Trying to get the address of immutable variable will cause a warning.
 Immutable pointers do can change the content.
 But immutable reference can not.
 All immutable variable must be initialized. **Mutability is preserved when [passed to a function](#1.5-function-type)**.

 ```rust
 let a: i32; # compile error